-The average working time from a nanopore is about 8 to 10 hours.
+The average working time for a nanopore is about 8 to 10 hours.

 However, the actual size of the aperture itself can drift over time, mainly due to the following factors:

 - Our apertures are prone to gradual drifts in size, as the thermoplastic absorbs water after a few hours of hydration.
-This is not preventable for long measurement sequences, and so we recommend to run calibrations every half hour during long measurement plans to account for this.
+This is not preventable for long measurement sequences, and so we recommend that if a single measurement takes longer than half an hour to run, an additional calibration is performed afterwards to check for changes in the pore.

 - The extra cleaning and unblocking steps required to resolve the issues due to unfiltered reagent may increase the frequency and intensity of mechanical stresses experienced by the aperture, and this in turn often leads to more rapid and more significant size increases.